Tax on Gifted Shares & Securities

 I want to gift shares to my friend, is it taxable?

-If the monetary value of the gift is more than INR 50,000, it is taxable in the hands of the receiver as IFOS and taxed at slab rates.
+If the monetary value of the gift is up to INR 50,000 it is exempt and if it exceeds that it will be taxable in the hands of the receiver as IFOS and taxed at slab rates.

 However, if the gift is given on the occasion of marriage, it is exempt as per Section 56(2)(vii) of the Income Tax Act.